Relation between the keV-MeV and TeV emission of GRB 221009A and its implications: Observations

-As the third instrument of the GECAM series, GECAM-C (also known as HEBS) is one of the payloads on the SATech-01 satellite \citep{ZHANG2023168586}, which was launched on July 27, 2022.
+As the third instrument of the GECAM series, GECAM-C (also known as HEBS) was launched onboard the SATech-01 satellite on July 27, 2022 \citep{ZHANG2023168586}.
 GECAM-C is equipped with 12 Gamma-ray detectors (GRDs)\citep{an2022design} and two Charge particle detectors (CPDs) \citep{xu2022design}, distributed on two domes installed on the opposite sides of the satellite.
 The GECAM-C detectors have two electronic readout channels for different energy detection ranges, i.e. high-gain (HG) and low-gain (LG).
 In addition, on-ground calibration tests and in-flight cross-calibration have been performed, which show that the GECAM-C has good performance \citep{zheng:2023ground_calibration, Zhangyq:2023cross_calibration}.

 GECAM-C accurately measured GRB 221009A without any data saturation throughout this burst \citep{GCN.32751} \footnote{\url{https://gcn.gsfc.nasa.gov/gcn3/32751.gcn3}}, thanks to the dedicated designs in the detector and electronics systems and the special working mode for the high latitude region \citep{HXMT-GECAM:GRB221009A}.
-With the joint observation of GECAM-C, Insight-HXMT and Fermi/GBM, unprecedented discoveries of the emission line up to 37 MeV and its well-characterised time evolution, intriguing properties of the early afterglow light curve and spectrum, and the remarkable behavior of the jet break have been made \citep{HXMT-GECAM:GRB221009A, Emission_Lines, Afterglow_zhengchao}.
+With the joint observation of GECAM-C, Insight-HXMT and Fermi/GBM, unprecedented discoveries of the emission line up to 37 MeV and its power-law time evolution, intriguing properties of the early afterglow light curve and spectrum, and the remarkable behavior of the jet break have been made \citep{HXMT-GECAM:GRB221009A, Emission_Lines, Afterglow_zhengchao}.

 The keV-MeV light curve measured by GECAM-C and the TeV light curve by LHAASO are shown in Figure \ref{fig:flux}, where \T=2022-10-09T13:17:00.000 (UTC) is used as the reference time for convenience.
 The energy range of the keV-MeV flux is 1-10000\,keV/(1+z), which is also used to calculate the isotropic bolometric emission energy.
 The redshift $z=0.151$ is adopted for this burst.
 There are two bumps in the most bright episode (dubbed main burst) of this burst from \T + 220\,s to 280\,s.
 The vertical grey dotted line denotes the time of the highest peak in the keV-MeV prompt emission measured with GECAM-C. The cyan dashed line represents the cumulative curve of the keV-MeV flux light curve, with the long dashed line and dotted line representing the cumulative curve of the first bump (from \T + 225\,s to 240\,s) and the second bump (from \T + 250\,s to 270\,s) of the main burst, respectively.